 Contributing to Chainlink

-Chainlink is an open-source project licensed under the MIT license, and we encourage contributions from all developers and community members.
+Chainlink is an open-source project licensed under the MIT license.

 What It Means to Contribute